Lawhy/Lawhy.github.io/_posts/2021-1-17-softmax-variants.md

 \end{aligned}
 $$

 where $$P$$ is the softmax probability distribution derived from the network.
 The final form of the gradient can be deemed as the (negative) deviation from the mean gradient.

+**Note**: The reason for modelling the expectation is that backpropagation **does not** require the exact loss value and all we need to know is the gradient.
+However, we need specific softmax value when we want to monitor the convergence of the loss or during the evaluation time.

 ### Monte-Carlo Estimate